RandomInternetPreson/Lucid_Autonomy/README.md

 Current UI
 ![image](https://github.com/user-attachments/assets/6fedc51b-34b8-4a38-9643-e13fe7ee9f2e)

-The same UI elements from the previous version of the code still exist.
+The same UI elements from the [previous scope of the code](https://github.com/RandomInternetPreson/Lucid_Autonomy?tab=readme-ov-file#lucid_autonomy) still exist.
 However the UI elements from "Process Screenshot With GOT-OCR" to the end of the list are new and pertain to the Research Assitant type features.

 The main feature of the research assistant is that it allows your LLM to autonmously ask questions of various vision models that relate to specific images in a document.
 You can simply ask you LLM questions about figures or tables within a document and it should figure out how to ask questions about the correct images in a document.